joglomedia/LEMPer/README.md

   * CMS: drupal, mautic, roundcube, sendy, wordpress, wordpress-ms), and
   * more coming soon.
 * PHP Zend OPcache.
-* PHP Loader (ionCube & SourceGuardian).
+* PHP Loader, ionCube & SourceGuardian (enable it from the configuration file).
-* SQL database with MariaDB 10 (MySQL drop-in replacement).
+* SQL database with MariaDB 10, MySQL drop-in replacement (enable it from the configuration file).
-* NoSQL database with MongoDB *NEW*.
+* NoSQL database with MongoDB *NEW* (enable it from the configuration file).
-* In-memory database with Redis.
+* In-memory database with Redis (enable it from the configuration file).
-* Memory cache with Memcached.
+* Memory cache with Memcached (enable it from the configuration file).
 * [Adminer](https://www.adminer.org/) web-based SQL & MongoDB database manager (PhpMyAdmin replacement).
 * [phpRedisAdmin](https://github.com/erikdubbelboer/phpRedisAdmin) web-based Redis database manager.
 * [phpMemcachedAdmin](https://github.com/elijaa/phpmemcachedadmin) web-based Memcached manager.